lastweek/lastweek.github.io/docs/notes/go/gvisor.md

 ## Note

 Source code is https://github.com/google/gvisor.
 I actually not particular sure where should I start.
 We don't really need to understand gVisor in order to use it though.
+I did a quick go through.
+The major kernel can be found in `pkg/` and `pkg/sentry`.
+The sentry is their core kernel.

 I decided to run it.
 I followed the docker+gVisor quick start guide.
 So apparently, docker can use gVisor instead of Linux to launch the container.